jefo/online-payments/README.md

 ## Swagger contracts description

-The contracts description is automatically generated using swagger-jsdoc and swagger-combine packages after the services are launched and can be found at the following URLs:
+The contracts description is automatically generated using swagger-jsdoc and swagger-combine packages.
+After the services are launched, the description can be found at the following URLs:
  - [http://localhost:8080/api/api-docs/](http://localhost:8080/api/api-docs/) for the Check Customer Status service
  - [http://localhost:8081/api/api-docs/](http://localhost:8081/api/api-docs/) for the Payment Gate service